 Our Trustees:

 Tracey Brennan chairs the board and is committed to improving opportunities and facilities for local people.
 She lives in Abergele and serves on the Town Council.
-She has a local retail business and has many years of management experience.
+She has many years of management experience.
+She has recently established Abergele Conservation Trust to safeguard the future of the old school building in Abergele, Yr Hen Ysgol.

 Charles Martin McCoubrey is a local businessman with experience in the housing market.
 He sits on the Town Council and is currently leader of Conwy County Borough Council.